alukach/alukach.github.io/content/posts/heterogeneous-ion-decimal-data.md

 tags: [athena, aws, sql]
 ---

 Recently, we exported data from a DynamoDB table to S3 in [AWS Ion format](https://amazon-ion.github.io/ion-docs/docs/spec.html).
-However, due to the fact that the DynamoDB table had varied formats for some numeric properties, the export serialized these numeric data columns in a few different formats: as a decimal (`1234.`), as an Ion decimal type (`123d1`), and as a string (`"1234"`).
+However, due to the fact that the DynamoDB table had varied formats for some numeric properties, the export serialized these numeric data columns in a few different formats: as a decimal (`1234.`), as an [Ion decimal type](https://amazon-ion.github.io/ion-docs/docs/decimal.html) (`123d1`), and as a string (`"1234"`).
+However, we want to be able to treat these values as a `bigint` within our Athena queries.

-When querying this data in Athena, the following SQL did the trick to convert any of those formats into a `bigint`:
+Our solution was to create a view similar to the following that would convert any of those formats into a `bigint`:

 ```sql
 SELECT